genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/04_gateways-and-streamers/05_customisation.md

 ```

 The interface is called on receipt of an admin FIX message from a session (which includes logon messages).
-- If the method call returns, the logon is accepted.
+- If the method call returns, the logon is accepted
 - If the method throws a RejectLogon exception, the logon is rejected.

 The default implementation authenticates the username and password provided in standard FIX tags 553 and 554 of the Logon message.

-It will validate these and the CompId fields against an entry in the FIX_SESSION_AUTH table, which is provided as part of the FIX product distribution.
+It will validate these and the CompId fields against an entry in the `FIX_SESSION_AUTH` table, which is provided as part of the FIX product distribution.

 The default implementation is disabled by default.
 In order to enable it, add the following to the FIX Gateway process configuration file: